 |Alma Mater:||Northwestern Oklahoma State|

-Chuck Love enters his first season at Nebraska in 2016-17, but the talented assistant coach enters his fifth season on Coach Amy Williams' staff.
+Chuck Love enters his second season at Nebraska in 2017-18, but the talented assistant coach enters his sixth season on Coach Amy Williams' staff.

 Love helped South Dakota to a 32-6 overall record and a 2016 Summit League regular-season championship.
 The 2015-16 season culminated with a 2016 Postseason WNIT championship.
 In 2014-15, the Coyotes also won the Summit League regular-season title and advanced to the WNIT.